PPC.co

 Every beginner Google Ads accounts have used broad match for many years with little success.
 However, there have been cases where specific campaigns have performed better just using broad match.

 Google conducts checks on quality keywords for broad match.
-Ultimately, this means that if you put a broad match keyword, Google will decide whether it is relevant enough.
+Ultimately, this means that if you put a broad match keyword, Google Ads will decide whether it is relevant enough.

-Therefore, if you open a clint’s Google ads account that has good quality broad match keywords, be considerate when including broad match keywords because it is unpredictable whether you will get the same results or not.
+Therefore, if you open a clint’s Google Ads account that has good quality broad match keywords, be considerate when including broad match keywords because it is unpredictable whether you will get the same results or not.

 Give Full Access To Your Clients